What you need to succeed at Williamsburg

 - Students: If you have questions about an assignment or course in Canvas, message your mentor within Canvas.
-If you are having trouble with Canvas itself, click “Help” in the upper-right corner of your screen while logged into your Canvas account.
+If you are having trouble with Canvas itself, click “Help” in the bottom-left corner of your screen while logged into your Canvas account.
 If you are having trouble accessing your Canvas account, email email@example.com

 - Parents: By default parents do not have their own Canvas accounts, but you can create one here and then create an “Observer” link to your student’s account and view their assignments, syllabi, etc. Parents can also view student progress and pacing in SIS under My Students.

 Student Information Services (SIS) is the online system parents use to create an account with us, register and pay for courses, view snapshots of their student’s academic progress, and access transcripts and grades for completed courses.
 Parents create their own SIS accounts first, then add students individually.
 Both parents must create an SIS account

 - Students: Students typically use SIS to view their transcript and contact administrative staff members (technical support, registrar, academic coach, etc.).
 If you have an issue with SIS, email firstname.lastname@example.org.
 You can also use SIS messaging to communicate with Williamsburg staff, although most student communication with mentors takes place in Canvas

 - Parents: SIS is your primary tool at Williamsburg.
 Use SIS to register for courses, handle finances, view student progress, and message faculty and staff.
 If you have an issue with SIS, email email@example.com.
 Or call us 800-200-6869 (9 a.m. – 5 p.m.
 Mountain)